Mixing times for the open ASEP at the triple point: Lower bound on the mixing times

 \subsection{Acknowledgment}

 We are grateful to Amol Aggarwal and Ivan Corwin for valuable comments on moderate deviations for the current of the open ASEP.
 Moreover, we thank Márton Balázs and Guillaume Barraquand for helpful discussions.
-This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - GZ 2047/1, projekt-id 390685813 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 211504053 - SFB 1060.
+This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) the CRC 1720 – 539309657 and under Germany’s Excellence Strategy - EXC 2047/1 – 390685813.
+D.S. is partially funded by the Packard Foundation via Amol Aggarwal's Packard Fellowships for Science and Engineering and by the Simons Foundation via Ivan Corwin's Investigator Award.